 A: Everyone loves to come to watch open-heart procedures.
 We mounted a huge 70-inch flat-screen TV on the wall in my O.R. to show the streaming video from my SurgiCam and students can come and watch without having to stand looking over the drapes.
-I have a personal web site (www.heartlungdoc.com) which features dozens of my videos.
+I have a personal web site (www.heartlungdoc.com) that features dozens of my videos.
 It has also been a great advantage for talks and presentations, Grand rounds, and community events.
 It has not only enhanced the academic side of my practice but it has literally increased referrals because both the patients and the referring physicians love the videos.
 I can literally send a video of a mitral valve repair to the referring physician.
 Imagine the referring physician receiving a follow-up letter with a disc of the actual operation!

 Q: What has made you decide to experiment so much with your equipment and practices when doing the same as your peers would probably be considered enough by many people?

 A: I can’t help but smile when I see a question like this one.
 I do not know what has driven me to be the best my entire life.
 I am competitive and I love to work hard.
 Working hard is not a chore for me.
 I always want to push the limit because what we do really matters… and quite frankly, it’s fun.
-I started my educational web site for patients in 1999.
+I started my educational website for patients in 1999.

-Think about that for a moment – a personal web site in 1999!
+Think about that for a moment – a personal website in 1999!
 In those days there were no two-way cable modems, everything was done over a phone line.
-I can remember it taking 45 minutes to load a single photograph on to my site.
+I can remember it taking 45 minutes to load a single photograph onto my site.
 (Of course, there would often be an interruption in the line about 30 minutes into it and I would have to start over again.)
 The software was pathetic and the computers back then had less memory than my current iPhone.
 But I persevered and now I receive hundreds of hits per day and considering I am not at a university program, I still get patients from all over the country.

 After 23 years in practice though, I believe I have learned to be more prudent in my approach to new technologies.
 As a young surgeon, we often rush in, not wanting to be left behind.
 Now I do a little more research and I am more conservative, though still pushing hard to improve.
 At the end of the day there is a lot more to medicine than just science.
 I have always understood the importance of new technologies, measuring quality outcomes, marketing, and costs.
 Only recently with healthcare reform is the rest of the country catching up with those of us who “got it” for years.